ChorusOne/network-handbook/src/node-software/open-source.md

 There are two ways of handling this:

 * **Pre-announce the existence of the vulnerability.**
-In the announcement, include date and time at which a new version will be published.
+In the announcement, include a date and time at which a new version will be published.
 This ensures that we can have an engineer standing by to act quickly at the time of the release.